Dear Candidate for Election;

 You are also welcome to use FCTV‐Channel 13 to air programming which specifically endorses your candidacy.
 You can either provide us a completed program on DVD or use FCTV facilities and equipment per our policies which I would be happy to discuss with you.
 Primarily you need one or more production‐trained FCTV members who will serve as producer (unless you are an FCTV member in which case you may serve as producer) and volunteer crew to run the equipment.
 If you would like, we can attempt to find a volunteer producer for you.
 Please let me know and we will publicize that a producer and/or crew is needed for a particular candidate.

-All programs endorsing a specific candidate or ballot question must be received no later than 2:00 pm, fourteen days prior to the election in order to be scheduled for cablecast on Public Channel 13 the following week.
+All programs endorsing a specific candidate or ballot question must be received no later than 2pm - Tuesday to be scheduled for cablecast the following week on Public Channel 13.
 Programs submitted after the deadline will not be scheduled for cablecast.
 All programs on Public Channel 13 are aired on a first‐come, first‐served basis.

 All programming endorsing a specific candidate or ballot question will end 24 hours prior to an election.
 Forums to which all candidates have been invited do not apply to the 24 hour rule.